usubalang/usuba/_posts/2020-03-16-interleaving.md

 the cycles use 3 cycles or more, which is still no very high.
 3-interleaved Ascon suffers from a lot more spilling: it contains about 10 times more memory operations than without interleaving.
-However, it also brings the IPC up tp 3.80, and uses 3 ports or more on 91% of the cycles.
+However, it also brings the IPC up to 3.80, and uses 3 ports or more on 91% of the cycles.

-However, interleaving a fourth or a fifth copy of Ascon doesn't increase performances further, which is not surprising since 3-interleaved Ascon already almost saturates the CPU ports.
-Furthermore, 4 and 5-interleaved Ascon even reduces the port usage, probably because too much time is spent waiting on memory operations to be completed.
+However, interleaving a fourth or a fifth copy of Ascon does not increase performances further, which is not surprising since 3-interleaved Ascon already almost saturates the CPU ports.
+Furthermore, 4 and 5-interleaved Ascon even reduces the port usage, because of the added memory operations (due to spilling) that bottleneck the computation.